dibakash/IITM-PDSA/week_2/lecture_1.md

 - Number of objects that we want to rearrange
 - Number of **Vertices** and number of **Edges** in a **Graph**
   - These are two separate natural parameters
-  - When we are looking at graphs the input size consists of number of vertices and separately of number of edges
+  - When we are looking at graphs the input size consists of the "number of vertices" and separately of the "number of edges"
     - E.g. there may be graphs with many vertices but very few edges

 ```mermaid